-Are you seeing ‘Sorry, this file type is not permitted for security reasons’ error in WordPress?
+Are you seeing the ‘Sorry, this file type is not permitted for security reasons’ error in WordPress?

-You can upload most common file types in WordPress without any error.
+You can upload most common file types in WordPress without any errors.
 However, you may see this error if the file type is not supported by WordPress.

 What Causes the “Sorry, This File Type Is Not Permitted for Security Reasons” Error?

 The error “Sorry, this file type is not permitted for security reasons” appears when you try to upload a file type that WordPress does not support.

 You may have seen this error message appear when trying to add a new file to your Media Library.

 For security reasons, WordPress restricts the file types you can upload through your WordPress admin dashboard.
 The permitted file types include all common images, video, document, and audio formats.